Do Corgis and Boxers Get Along? What You Need to Know

 A corgi and Boxer cross breed (sometimes called a Borgi) is a hybrid dog that results from the mating of a corgi and a Boxer.

-These dogs are known for their unique physical appearance, which combines the short legs and long body of the corgi with the muscular build and square snout of the Boxer.
+These dogs have a unique physical appearance, which combines the short legs and long body of the corgi with the muscular build and square snout of the Boxer.

 A young corgi and boxer cross mix.